 Contracts were placed for three prototypes; Blackburn TR1 Sprat (N207), Vickers Vendace I (N208) and the Parnall Perch (N217).
 Power in each case was provided by a 275 hp Rolls-Royce Falcon III engine although the Sprat could also accommodate the Siddeley Puma or ADC Nimbus engines.

-The Blackburn Sprat was a single-bay biplane with folding wings and a wide-track divided undercarriage.
-Unusually, the centre section struts were in an 'X-configuration' splayed out from the fuselage top longerons, reminiscent of the earlier Blackburn Dart and Velos.
-The air crew were provided with triangular windshields with flight instruments arranged along the trailing edge of the upper wing centre section.
+The Blackburn Aircraft Company Sprat was a single-bay biplane with folding wings and a wide-track divided undercarriage.
+Unusually, the centre section struts were in an 'X-configuration' splayed out from the fuselage top longerons, reminiscent of the earlier Blackburn Dart and Blackburn Velos.
+The air crew were provided with triangular windshields, with flight instruments arranged along the trailing edge of the upper wing centre section.

-The prototype (N207) was flown for the first time on 24th April 1926 and was subsequently tested at Martlesham Heath (on wheels) as well as Felixstowe (on floats) during June 1926.
+The prototype Blackburn Sprat (N207) was flown for the first time on 24th April 1926, being subsequently tested at Martlesham Heath (on wheels), as well as Felixstowe (on floats), during June 1926.

-By 3rd July 1926, N207 had been restored to its landplane configuration and was shown in the New Types Park at the annual RAF Display at Hendon.
-It gave a well-received and spirited flying display at the show although sadly it did not receive any order nor a production contract.
+By 3rd July 1926, the prototype (N207) had been restored to its landplane configuration and it was shown in the New Types Park at the annual RAF Display at Hendon.
+It gave a well-received, and spirited flying display at the show, although sadly it did not receive any order nor a production contract.

-The winning design was judged to be the Vickers Vendace 1 although also failed to receive a production contract as the requirement was later cancelled as on economy grounds.
+The winning design was judged to be the Vickers Vendace 1 although that also failed to receive a production contract because the requirement was later cancelled on economic grounds.